kevinolega/callcentertrainingtips/_posts/CC Basics/2019-05-06-employment-checklist.md

 ## Samples of Primary ID’s include:

-	•	Unified or Digitized SSSID
+* Unified or Digitized SSSID
-	•	Drivers license.Should be current.
+* Drivers license.Should be current.
 By current, they mean not expired.
-	•	Passport.Should be current.
+* Passport.Should be current.
 By current, they mean not expired.
-	•	PRC ID.Should be current.
+* PRC ID.Should be current.
 By current, they mean not expired.
 Secondary ID’s include:
-	•	Postal ID.
-I got mine at a post office.
-Paid about Php 200.
+* Postal ID – I got mine at a post office and paid about ₱200 at the time.
+  As of 2020, the fee has increased to **₱550** for regular and **₱650** for rush applications.
-	•	Voter’s ID.I don’t have one.
+* Voter’s ID.I don’t have one.
-	•	TIN ID.I don’t have one.
+* TIN ID.I don’t have one.
-	•	Philhealth ID with photo.
+* Philhealth ID with photo.
 Provided by my previous employer.
-	•	Updated NBI Clearance.
+* Updated NBI Clearance.

-Turns out you can use your NBI clearance as additional ID Secondary pre-employment requirements often required before hitting the end of your training or before you start production work.
+Turns out you can use your NBI clearance as an additional ID.
+Secondary pre-employment requirements are often needed before the end of training or before you start production work.

 Samples of secondary Pre Employment requirements include.

-**Philhealth.** Just give a photocopy to your HR.
+- **Philhealth.** Just give a photocopy to your HR.
-**Marriage contract.** I don’t have one so just submit yours to HR.
+- **Marriage contract.** I don’t have one so just submit yours to HR.
-**Transcript of Records or Diploma.** Photocopy and give to HR.
+- **Transcript of Records or Diploma.** Photocopy and give to HR.
-Loan Information (from SSS, Pagibig, or others).
+- Loan Information (from SSS, Pagibig, or others).

 Submit your information if you have any.